 The Bow River provides opportunities for social, recreational, economic and environmental well-being in the city.
 An existing river access site, otherwise known as Policeman's Flats, is located directly across the river from the Plan Area in Foothills County.
 Due to river morphology movement, access and parking concerns, a new river access site has been identified in close proximity to the existing site.
-A future river access site is identified within the Plan Area in both The City's River Access Strategy (2017) and the Province of Alberta's Draft Bow River Access Plan (2017).
+A future river access site is identified within the Plan Area in both The City's River Access Strategy and the Province's Bow River Access Plan.